TheMCLG/autosub/README.md

 - Requires media folder paths to match relative to the Plex server.
 If your Plex media path is `/media/movies/video.mp4`, then autosub needs to be able to reach that media using the same path.
 - Only translates into English subtitles.
-- Currently skips any media with English audio.
+- Currently skips any media that contains English audio.

 ## Setup & Configuration

 ### Manual
 > [!IMPORTANT]
-> GPU execution requires the following NVIDIA libraries to be installed: cuBLAS for CUDA 11 & cuDNN 8 for CUDA 11
+> GPU execution requires these NVIDIA libraries to be installed: cuBLAS for CUDA 11 & cuDNN 8 for CUDA 11
 > [Read More](https://github.com/guillaumekln/faster-whisper#gpu)
 1. Install Python3, python3-pip, and ffmpeg.
 2. Install dependencies: `pip install flask stable-ts faster-whisper requests "celery[redis]" `
-3. Clone this repository: `git clone https://github.com/TheMCLG/autosub`
+3. Clone this repository: `git clone https://github.com/TheMCLG/autosub.git`
 4. Configure the Global Variables in `autosub.py` and `tasks.py` - see the Config Variables table below.
 5. Run `run.sh` or start both scripts manually by running:
    - `celery -A tasks worker --loglevel=INFO &`